 Popoff tells the faithful “Debt cancellation is part of God’s plan.
 That’s why God sent me to you.
 How would you ever know about miraculous debt cancellation, erasure of your debts if someone didn’t tell you about it?”
 Numerous testimonials come from people who have miraculously found money deposited into their bank accounts.

-Despite the impossibility of heavenly debt cancellation happening, Popoff still gets takers.
+Despite the impossibility of heavenly cash transfer happening, Popoff still gets takers.
 By giving up their name and address in exchange for “free” miracle water people go onto Popoff’s mailing lists and then receive solicitations for donations so he can continue his important work.

 There are plenty of other Popoffs around relieving the gullible, vulnerable, and desperate of their cash on the promise of something they know they can’t produce.
 At least Phineas Parkhurst Quimby seems to have believed he had a gift to bestow.

-Mariah Walton is severely disabled by pulmonary hypertension, a condition that makes it very difficult to breathe.
+- Mariah Walton is severely disabled by pulmonary hypertension, a condition that makes it very difficult to breathe.
 Her parents are fundamentalist Mormons who believe that illness can be cured through prayer and faith.
 Mariah could have been treated as an infant by repairing a small hole in her heart but her mother and father refused to allow her to be operated on.
-Now 20 years old, Mariah Walton will soon be down to a risky heart/lung transplant as her only option for continued life.
-In April 2016, she spoke to Jason Wilson of The Guardian in her home in Boise, Idaho.
-She told the reporter “I would like to see my parents prosecuted.”
+She told a reporter “I would like to see my parents prosecuted.”

 - “Oprah Winfrey, New Thought, ‘The Secret’ and the ‘New Alchemy.’ ” Cult Awareness and Information Library, undated.